cf-toolsuite/robert/docs/ENDPOINTS.md

 The minimum required input is:

 * `uri` - a remote Git repository, must be accessible via `https` protocol
+* `refactorPrompt` - an articulation of what you would like to be able to refactor within the source

 Optional inputs are: